asdnng/nltk_SEP_group120/README.md

 <State the coverage improvement with a number and elaborate on why the coverage is improved>

+Initial coverage measurement i conducted resulted in hitting only 2 branch flags out of 5 branch flags and there was another test case existed
+, which was “..without megam” and “..with megam” tests.
+These both existing tests eventually hit only 3 branch flags out of 5, so I made two extra test cases to cover all branch flags at least one resulting to enhance coverage up to 100%.
+Test cases include an accepting algorithm, whether the sample was none or not and an unsupported algorithm where it was a hidden else statement for some, thus by considering these results full 100% coverage improvement.

 <Test 2>

 <Provide the same kind of information provided for Test 1>